rysthicmc/RYS-Void-World/README.md

 ## About

-  This world is useful for many things, you can use the world to test functions, structures, items, and moe without worrying about making a new world eveytime<br>You can also use this for skyblock, skywars, bedwars, or anything that would need a void world, this world was made from Minecraft [java Edition](https://minecraft.fandom.com/wiki/Java_Edition) and was transfered to Minecraft [Bedrock Edition](https://minecraft.fandom.com/wiki/Bedrock_Edition) using [Chunker](https://chunker.app/)
+  This world is useful for many things, you can use the world to test functions, structures, items, and moe without worrying about making a new world everytime.
+You can also use this for skyblock, skywars, bedwars, or anything that would need a void world, this world was made from Minecraft [Java Edition](https://minecraft.fandom.com/wiki/Java_Edition) and was transfered to Minecraft [Bedrock Edition](https://minecraft.fandom.com/wiki/Bedrock_Edition) using [Chunker](https://chunker.app/)